 Stryker Orthopaedics Implants Recalls and Lawsuits

-Today, Stryker controls about one-quarter of the knee and hip replacement market and more than 16 percent of worldwide orthopedics.
+Currently, Stryker controls about one-quarter of the knee and hip replacement market and more than 16 percent of worldwide orthopedic market.
 Unfortunately, a number of Stryker’s hip and knee implant patients have experienced serious side effects from their joint replacement devices.
 Stryker has faced thousands of lawsuits filed by people who received Stryker Rejuvenate and ABG hip implants and the company has faced penalties from the U.S. Department of Justice over improper marketing claims for their knee devices.

 Stryker Hip Replacement Lawsuits